Covicale/chrome-gemini-ai/README.md

 The project allows the user to chat with the Gemini AI model and tweak the model's parameters to see how it affects the model's responses.

 A demo of the project can be found [here](https://chrome-gemini-ai.vercel.app/).
+Also, a video demo can be found [here](https://www.youtube.com/watch?v=qhKf214KGA0).

 # Table of Contents